GSA/search-gov-website/indexing/indexing-with-searchgov.md

   - /manual/indexing-with-searchgov.html
 ---

-{% include featured-accordion.html content="indexing-long" accordion=true expanded=false %}
+{% include featured-accordion.html content="indexing-short" accordion=true expanded=false %}

 ## How does all this work?